thatstarryeyedgirl/GoalMind_BE/README.md

 1. Create a goal in the database
 2. Generate 5 random steps to help the user achieve it
 3. Return the goal and steps as a response
-4. Store goals and steps in database (PostgreSQL)
-5. Prevent duplicate goals for same user/message

 ## Features

 - Create goals with user IDs and messages
 - Auto-generate 5 random, personalized steps for each goal
-- Store goals and steps in a PostgreSQL database
+- Store goals and steps in database (PostgreSQL)
 - Return Telex-compatible workflow JSON for agent integration
 - Beginner-friendly Django REST setup using class-based views
+- Prevent duplicate goals for same user/message

 ## Tech Stack